mautic/developer-documentation-new/docs/design/labelling.rst

 - It often relies on subjective interpretations of what constitutes "important" or "special" words, which can lead to inconsistencies if not clearly communicated or understood across the organization.
 - Moreover, title case can impede reading speed and comprehension, as it makes it more difficult for readers to distinguish between proper nouns and common nouns.

-These factors combined make title case a less desirable option for many user interface and content design scenarios, particularly when clarity and ease of reading are prioritized.
+These factors combined make title case a less desirable option for many User interface and content design scenarios, particularly when clarity and ease of reading are prioritized.

 **Do:** Automate your marketing campaigns